Logo

 4. When Code Complexity Slows Down Development

-If adding a simple feature takes longer than expected, or developers frequently comment on the messiness of the codebase, it’s probably time for a refactor.
-This is especially important when core components of your app are affected and need to be fixed immediately.
+If adding a simple feature takes longer than expected, or developers frequently comment on the messiness and complexity of the codebase, it’s probably time for a refactor.
+In fact, code refactoring speeds up development by 43%.
+This is especially important when core components of your app are affected and noticeable by your end users.

 Final Thoughts: Code Refactoring Is a Business Competitive Advantage